Improv Fest allows Venetians to enjoy out-of-state actors

 The family’s conversations focus a lot on cacao and also “coco,” the dad says, and other ways of spelling and addressing chocolate, but one of the funniest moments is when the teen son yells out at a passing car and his voice changes from relatively high pitch to a deeper low tone and the boy is shocked.
 Dad tells him there will be other changes to come as he gets older and the audience groans and chitters a bit in recognition of the fact.

-Ending the four shows on my roster was “Quartet,” a group of four from Los Angeles, California.
+Ending the four shows on my roster was “Quartet,” a group of four from Los Angeles.
 They were the festival’s headliner, but I’m thinking they may have been saving their best for last, which would be closing night the next evening.

 They asked the audience to name an interesting occupation, and they settled on “Killer Bees.”
 Rather than all of them focusing on that topic throughout, only two did, periodically.
 They added a subplot of a cheating husband while the other two made up other plot lines that didn’t seem to fit so well.

-Note: Editor’s Note: Audrey Blackwell writes about the people, places and businesses along the South Trail in Venice and occasionally other locales.
-Your suggestions are welcome.
-Call 941-207-1000 or send an email to ablackwell@venicegondolier.com